David M. Tait

 David Martin Tait OBE (born September 29, 1947) is a Scottish-born commercial airline executive, brand/marketing consultant, Washington Post best-selling author and syndicated travel columnist.
 Best known for his work as one of the architects of the Virgin Atlantic Airways business plan, he was one of the nascent company's first employees.
 During his career, Tait has served in senior executive and advisory positions for a number of airlines and travel-related companies.
-He is co-founder of online training company Autism Double-Checked.
+He is co-founder of online training company Autism Double-Checked and in September 2023 also co-founded BermudAir, Bermuda’s first island-based schedule carrier.

 Biography

 David Tait was born in Glasgow, Scotland, the son of William Tait, a textile industry executive and Margaret Tait.
 He was educated at the Carolside Primary School in Clarkston, East Renfrewshire, until age 11 when his family moved to Yorkshire, England.
 In Halifax he attended The Crossley and Porter Boys Grammar School until the age of eighteen – holding the position of Deputy Head Boy in his senior year.

 After a brief spell working with his father in the contract carpeting industry, Tait relocated to Spain and as he puts it, "stumbled upon the travel business" beginning a lifelong career in the airline/travel industry.
 Starting out as a Customer Service Trainer for the Thompson /Britannia Group in Mallorca, Spain, he graduated to Destination Manager in Spain, Moscow, Cyprus and Greece.
 In 1975 he married and upped stakes to Toronto, Canada, to work for WardAir, a Canadian Charter Airline, before being recruited by someone he'd first met in Spain, Sir Freddie Laker, to serve as the general manager for Laker Airways in Toronto.
 In 1979 Tait moved with the company to Miami, Florida, as vice president, marketing for the high-profile UK carrier's “Skytrain” low cost, scheduled transatlantic services.
 He stayed with Laker Airways until the company was illegally driven out of business and forced to declare bankruptcy in early 1982.
 Tait maintains to this day that, Laker Airways was killed because of its success.

 Following Laker Airways untimely demise, after a brief stint as VP International at Air Florida, Tait followed his boss there, the iconic Robert C. (Bobby) Booth, to set up AM&M, a Miami-based aviation consulting firm.
 It was there that, at former boss Freddie Laker's suggestion, he was asked by "some guy in the music business I'd never heard of" to help in writing the initial business plan for a start-up transatlantic airline.
 That "guy" turned out to be Richard Branson and what began life with the working title of 'British Atlantic Airways' eventually became Virgin Atlantic.
 In January 1984, Tait moved to New York City to become the fledgling airline's first US employee.